Research funding agencies

 The DFG is the central institution for basic research in Germany.
 It funds scientific projects in all disciplines and aims to produce new findings without direct commercial benefit.

 The DFG offers a wide range of funding formats for research projects at all career stages (from doctoral level upwards).
 An overview of all funding formats can be found on the DFG website.
 The GEPRIS database provides a brief summary of all DFG-funded projects.
-The following overview of a selection of common DFG formats is divided into funding types.

 In addition to the funding advisory service at TU Dortmund University, DFG liaison officer Professor Dr. Dr. Wolfgang Rhode is available as a contact person for all applicants to the DFG.
 Please make an appointment by e-mail.